 Step 2.
 Train raters

-Before getting started with 360 assessments, we recommend that you provide adequate training for anyone who will be involved in the rating process.
+Before getting started with 360 assessments, we recommend that you provide adequate training for anyone who will be involved in the review process.
 Proper training ensures consistency in how feedback is provided.
 It also helps raters to focus on the desired outcomes of the process – which should be transparent to everyone involved.

 When raters are trained to operate from a standpoint of providing feedback that will positively impact a person’s growth, the exercise can create positive momentum for engagement, productivity, and better, more honest relationships with colleagues, leaders, and direct reports.